Armeen Musa: Career

 Armeen has had many notable achievements during her stay at Berklee College of Music, including the opportunity to perform in front of A. R. Rahman.
 She was part of the Berklee Indian Ensemble that performed remakes of Rahman's songs during the occasion of his receiving a doctorate degree from the college.
 She also performed as part of the choir with Bobby McFerrin, and Indian composer Clinton Cerejo; both as part of Berklee’s student-artist exchange programs.

 Her album Live from Space was released in 2019.
 The album was composed of Armeen's own tracks and renditions of popular songs.
 It was recorded and completed with both audio and video done by Dewan Anamul Islam Raju and Tanzim Ahmed Bijoy respectively, in just two days.

 In 2022, Armeen made history by becoming the first Bangladeshi composer to be part of a Grammy-nominated album, Shuruat by Berklee Indian Ensemble for the 65th Annual Grammy Awards in the category of Best Global Music Album.
 The album featured a song composed by Armeen and written by her mother, Nashid Kamal, titled Jaago Piya.
 The song was performed alongside famous musicians such as Ustad Zakir Hossain, Shankar Mahadevan, and Shreya Ghoshal.

 In 2023, Armeen made her debut in acting.
 Under the direction of Syed Jamil Ahmed, she performed as an actor in his theatre production of Nilima Ibrahim’s Ami Birangona Bolchi and as composer to the soundtrack, that was performed live by Ghaashphoring Choir in the Studio Theatre Hall at Bangladesh Shilpakala Academy, June 2023.

 Apart from music, Armeen enjoys blogging about food, sharing her love for recipes and restaurant reviews on her IG account, 'dhakadelicacy'.

 Personal life

 Armeen is the elder daughter of Professor Nashid Kamal, a professor, singer, writer and Nazrul Scholar.
 Her Grandfather was the former Chief Justice of Bangladesh Mustafa Kamal, and her Grandmother was Professor Husne Ara Kamal.
 Armeen's family has a rich musical heritage.
 Her Great-Grandfather was the legendary Bengali folk singer Abbasuddin Ahmed, while her Great Uncle Mustafa Zaman Abbasi and Great Aunt Ferdausi Rahman are renowned musicians.
+Her great great granduncle was politician Maziruddin Ahmed.

 Her other Great Grandfather was Md.
 Hafizur Rahman, Minister and civil servant, and her Great Uncle Professor Anisur Rahman, prominent economist and Rabindrasangeet exponent of Bangladesh.